Visual cognition in multimodal large language models: Methods

 To test the intuitive psychology of the different LLMs, we used stimuli from Jara-Ettinger et al. \cite{jara2020naive}.
-This part consisted of three different experiments each consisting of 16, 17, and 14 images showing a 2D depiction of an astronaut and care packages in different terrains (see Fig. \ref{fig:phys_example} for an example).
+This part consisted of three different experiments each consisting of 16, 17, and 14 images showing a 2D depiction of an astronaut and care packages in different terrains (see Fig. \ref{fig:psych_example_all} for an example).
 In order to check their high-level understanding of the images, we again asked the models to determine the background color of the images.
 Since this background color is not uniform, we counted both ``Pink'' and ``Purple'' as correct answers.
-We report the percentage of correct answers for the background color in Figure \ref{fig:phys}A.
+We report the percentage of correct answers for the background color in Fig. \ref{fig:psych}A.

 In accordance with the original study, analyses for the intuitive psychological capabilities of the models are split into cost questions (passing through a terrain is associated with a cost for the agent) and reward questions (collecting a care package yields some sort of reward for the agent).
-We pooled cost and reward questions over all three experiments and reported the mean Pearson correlation with both humans and a heuristic outlined in \cite{jara2020naive} (see Figs. \ref{fig:phys}B and \ref{fig:phys}C).
+We pooled cost and reward questions over all three experiments and reported the mean Pearson correlation with the data of 90 human subjects collected by Jara-Ettinger et al. \cite{jara2020naive} (see Figs. \ref{fig:psych}B and \ref{fig:psych}C).
 This heuristic calculates the costs and rewards associated with the environment from the amount of time an agent spends in each terrain and which care package it collects.